theroyakash/algorithms.theroyakash.com/docs/arrays/array-problems.md

 The solution must use only constant extra space.

 ### Approach
 - Our approach will use a two pointer solution.
-We'll put a pointer `start` at $0$ and `end` at the end of the array.
+We'll put a pointer `start` at 0 and `end` at the end of the array.
 - Next we'll see if `sum < target`, we must try to add some element greater than the `array[start]` so that our sum reaches target.
-As the array is already sorted in non-decreasing order we'll increase the start by $1$.
+As the array is already sorted in non-decreasing order we'll move start by 1 to increment the sum upto target,
 - If `sum > target` means we overshoot the sum, so to reduce the sum down to target we'll decrement `end` by 1.

 ### Code